kadena-io/kuro/kadena-beta/docs/Ansible-README.md

 `run_servers.yml` : This playbooks runs the Kadena Server executable.
 If the
-                    servers were already running, it terminates them as well as clean up their sqlite and log files before launching the server again.
+                    servers were already running, it terminates them as well as cleans up their sqlite and log files before launching the server again.
 This playbook also updates the server's configuration if it has changed in the specified configuration directory (conf/) on the monitor instance.
+                    To change this, edit the `Start Kadena Servers` async section in this playbook.

 `get_server_logs.yml` : This playbook retrieves all of the Kadena Servers' logs
                         and sqlite files, deleting all previous retrieved logs.